-Strategic Goal: Insured deposits are protected from loss without recourse to taxpayer funding.
+Insurance Program Results (continued) Strategic Goal: Insured deposits are protected from loss without recourse to taxpayer funding.
 ANNUAL PERFORMANCE GOALS AND TARGETS 2023 2022 2021 2020 2019 2018 Provide leadership and expertise to key international organizations and associations that promote sound deposit insurance and effective bank supervision and resolution practices.
 ACHIEVED.
 SEE PGS.
 96-97.
 ACHIEVED.
 ACHIEVED.
 ACHIEVED.
 ACHIEVED.
 ACHIEVED.
 Promote international standards and expertise in financial regulatory practices and stability through the provision of technical assistance and training to global financial system authorities.
 ACHIEVED.
 SEE PGS.
 96-97.
 ACHIEVED.
 ACHIEVED.
 ACHIEVED.
 ACHIEVED.
 ACHIEVED.

-6. Ensure timely consideration and efficient processing of de novo deposit insurance applications.

-Provide feedback on 75 percent of draft community bank deposit insurance applications no later than 60 days after receipt to facilitate the ultimate submission of a formal application.
+6. Ensure timely consideration and efficient pro cessing of de novo depos it insurance a applications • Provide feedback on 75 percent of draft community bank deposit insurance applications no later than 60 days after receipt to facilitate the ultimate submission of a formal application.
 ACHIEVED.
 SEE PG.
 56. NOT ACHIEVED.
 NOT ACHIEVED.
 NOT ACHIEVED.
 Conduct six regional roundtable discussions to explain and solicit feedback on the de novo application process, and implement additional changes, as appropriate, based on that feedback.
 ACHIEVED.
 Ensure the de novo deposit insurance application process is streamlined and transparent.
 ACHIEVED.

-7. Market failing IDIs to a targeted pool of qualified and interested potential bidders.
+7. Market failing IDIs to a targeted pool of qualit fied and inte rested poten tial bidders.
+Contact a targeted pool of qualified and interested bidders.
+ACHIEVED.
+SEE PG.
+80. N/A - NO FAILURES.
+N/A - NO FAILURES.
+ACHIEVED.
+ACHIEVED.
+N/A - NO FAILURES.